ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/tabbed-navigation.md

 ionic generate page tasting-notes
 ```

-If not automatically performed by the tooling, be sure to add routes to the `src/app/app.routes.ts` file:
+This will add routes to the `src/app/app.routes.ts` file:

 ```typescript
       {